What is Behavioural Optometry?

-Vision is our dominant sense, two-thirds of all the sensory information we receive is visual and any deficiency in the visual skills needed for the gathering and/or processing of visual information will have a dramatic effect.
+Vision is our dominant sense, two-thirds of all the sensory information we receive is visual.
+Any deficiency in the visual skills needed for the gathering and/or processing of visual information will have a dramatic effect.

-Nearly all humans are born with potential for good sight, but vision - the ability to identify, interpret and understand what is seen - is learned and developed, starting from birth.
-When learning to walk, a child begins by creeping then crawling then standing until finally walking with assistance, and finally, walking unaided.
+Nearly all humans are born with the potential for good sight, but vision is learned and developed, starting from birth.
+When learning to walk, a child begins by creeping then crawling then standing, walking with assistance and finally walking unaided.
 A similar process from gross to fine motor control takes place in the development of vision.
 One visual skill builds on another, step-by-step as we grow.
-Unfortunately, many people miss a step, or do not complete a step, or have to perform visually demanding tasks before an acceptable foundation of basic skills is in place.
+Unfortunately, many people can miss a step, or do not complete a step, or have to perform visually demanding tasks before an acceptable foundation of basic skills are in place.

-Vision is the process of deriving meaning from what is seen, integrating it with the information received from the other senses, and then directing one's action accordingly.
-It involves visual skills such as fixation and eye movement abilities, accommodation (eye focusing), convergence (eye aiming), binocularity (eye teaming), visual/language perception and visual-motor integration.
+Vision involves skills such as fixation and eye movement abilities, accommodation (eye focusing), convergence (eye aiming), binocularity (eye teaming), visual/language perception and visual-motor integration.
 Vision is a continuous learning process.
-(AMERICAN OPTOMETRIC ASSOCIATION AND G.N.
-GETMAN)
+(American Optometric Association and G.N Getman)

 Behavioural optometry has developed ways of assessing the visual system, using this more holistic approach where vision is seen as being a dominant part of the overall functioning of the sensory systems.
-Vision is a learned ability where visual skills are acquired as part of “normal” development.
-The realisation that vision is a learned ability gives the potential to aid development and correct deficiencies with appropriate therapy a possibility.
-This led to a number of optometric vision therapies being developed to address visual skill deficits.
-This approach also enables rehabilitation of visual skills which have been lost or impaired as a result of brain injury.
-This can be as a result of stroke, trauma, meningitis, encephalitis etc. These brain injuries often mimic visual developmental issues that are seen in people with dyslexic or dyspraxia.
+The realisation that vision is a learned ability gives the potential to aid development and correct deficiencies with appropriate therapy.
+This has led to a number of optometric vision therapies being developed to address visual skill deficits.
+This approach also enables rehabilitation of visual skills which have been lost or impaired as a result of brain injuries from stroke, trauma, meningitis, encephalitis etc. These brain injuries often mimic visual developmental issues that are seen in people with dyslexic or dyspraxia.

 How can Behavioural Optometry Help?